ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Specification of the prover system of the Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * A validation URI of the originating BPI that allows a 3rd party to independently verify the Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * A lock commitment of the current state object
-* The public input data to the lock commitment required to validate the lock commitment
+* The public input data to the lock commitment
 * All private input data to the lock commitment
 * The Verification Keys for the lock commitment
 * Specification of the prover system of the lock commitment